Vivojay/mariana-music-player/README.md

 # Mariana Music Player

-Mariana is a local-first command-line media player for 64-bit Windows.
+Mariana is a local-first command-line and Electron terminal media player for 64-bit Windows, macOS, and Linux.
 The 0.7 development platform decodes audio with FFmpeg into a bounded PCM pipeline, plays it through `sounddevice`, and uses FFplay only as an external diagnostic or video fallback.
-The currently declared release remains 0.6.2 until every release gate—including manual speaker and soak acceptance—has passed.
+The working version is `0.7.0-dev.1`; the stable release remains 0.6.2 until every release gate—including manual speaker and soak acceptance—has passed.

 Supported sources include local audio, YouTube, podcasts, custom HTTP media, HLS/PLS/M3U streams, and internet radio.
 Queue, identity, lyrics, radio health, interaction history, and recommendation models are persisted in SQLite.

+The desktop UI is not a command reimplementation.
+React renders an xterm.js terminal connected to the real Mariana process through a native PTY, so ANSI output, nested prompts, Ctrl+C, resizing, and every CLI command remain intact.

 ## Supported environment

 - Windows 10 or 11 x64
+- macOS x64 or Apple Silicon
+- Linux x64 with PortAudio/PipeWire or PulseAudio output
 - CPython 3.12 x64
 - FFmpeg, FFprobe, and FFplay from the same x64 build
-- Node.js 22+ for reliable yt-dlp extraction
+- Deno or Node.js 22+ for reliable yt-dlp extraction
 - Chromaprint `fpcalc` 1.6.0 for acoustic identification

-The checked-in settings currently point at:
+Existing external tool paths remain supported.
+Packaged desktop releases use a signed manifest to download the matching checksum-verified FFmpeg 8.1.2, Chromaprint 1.6.0, and Deno toolchain into the user-data directory.
+Source launches may instead configure a local directory such as:

 ```text
 C:\Users\Vivan.Jaiswal\Documents\ffmpeg-2025-12-18-git-78c75d546a-essentials_build\bin
 ```

-Change `media tools.ffmpeg bin` in `settings/settings.yml` on another machine, or put the three FFmpeg executables on `PATH`.
+Change `media tools.ffmpeg bin` in the user settings on another machine, run `tools install`, or put the executables on `PATH`.

+Development builds deliberately ship with an unpublished manifest.
+The manual managed-tool workflow must publish all four native archives and its signed manifest, and that generated manifest must be reviewed into the release tag, before the production release preflight can pass.

 ## Installation